 - Stand with a pair of dumbbells in your hands.
 Your feet should be shoulder width apart, and your palms should be facing towards your body.
 Angle your feet slightly outwards.
 The dumbbells should be hanging naturally at your sides ( do not try to emulate the position of the bar in a barbell deadlift.

 - Keep your shoulder blades pinched to ensure that your core is nice and tight.
 You should also keep your chest up and ensure that your heels are under your hips at all times.
 Now lower down to the starting position with the dumbbells on the floor.
 You should be in a full squat position with your hips nice and deep.

 - Breathe out as you push through the hips to drive up to a standing position.
 Push the hips forward as you come up and keep the shoulder blades pinched.

 The Bottom Line

 The dumbbell deadlift should be considered an adjunct to the barbell version, which is and always will be the king of upper body exercises.
 If you are after raw mass and power, you MUST be barbell deadlifting.
 The dumbbell version is a useful training tool to prepare you for heavy barbell deadlifting (it can do the same thing for squats).
 It is also a great way to target your hamstrings and glutes.
-In addition, the dumbbell version is a better option for people who have an existing back injury, as it is safer to perform than the barbell version.
+Also, the dumbbell deadlift is a better option for people who have an existing back injury, as it is safer to perform than the barbell deadlift .